dimitrinicolas/lepto/README.md

 If you want to use a plugin more than one time, you can add `#` at the end of its name, so it's creating like a "new plugin", eg: `"lepto-resize#retina"`.

+You can disable a plugin by setting its `disabled` option to `true`.

 ### Built-in plugins

 Lepto carries some built-in plugins, their name is prefixed by `"lepto."`.
 Theses plugins doesn't create more files than they receives.
 Their only goal is to optimize files size, they can't ouput a larger file.